 We proudly present the open-themed Spring 2017 issue of Hortulus.

 This issue features three articles on a wide range of subjects and disciplines.
 In “Education and Isolation: The Didactic Methods of Konungs skuggsjá and Hirðskrá” Benjamin Harrison focuses on the education of King Hákon IV Hákonarson’s retinue in thirteenth-century Norway.
 Harrison describes how the royal hirð was exposed to continental ideas about courtly culture through two didactic texts.
-Elizabeth Light discusses the visual rhetoric employed by the thirteenth-century chronicler Matthew Paris in his Vie de seint Auban.
+Ellis Light discusses the visual rhetoric employed by the thirteenth-century chronicler Matthew Paris in his Vie de seint Auban.
 In her article, “Musterai i mun livre: Monastery History and Practices of Seeing in Matthew Paris’s Vie de seint Auban”, Light emphasizes how the Vie, as a historiophoty, solidifies the identity of the monastery of St. Alban’s as a locus of devotion through visuality.
-Alexander Johnson traces the origins of scholarly bias in the early historiography of the Byzantine Empire in “Exemplifying Byzantine Otherness: Historiographical Trends in Fourth Crusade Scholarship”.
+Alexander Magnolia traces the origins of scholarly bias in the early historiography of the Byzantine Empire in “Exemplifying Byzantine Otherness: Historiographical Trends in Fourth Crusade Scholarship”.
 After centuries of conflicting perceptions of the Byzantine presence during the Fourth Crusade, Johnson shows, modern historians are still tasked with disproving common misconceptions, and argues that this process can be facilitated by coming to grips with the origin of the discipline.

 The reviews section of this issue features five book reviews: Ana Rita Martins reviews Walter Wadiak’s Savage Economy: The Returns of Middle English Romance (2016); Caroline J. Croasdale reviews The Materiality of Devotion in Late Medieval Northern Europe: Images, Objects and Practices (2016), edited by Henning Laugerud, Salvador Ryan and Laura Katrine Skinnebach.
 In addition, Sean Tandy reviews A Companion to Ostrogothic Italy (2016) by Jonathan J. Arnold, M. Shane Bjornlie, and Kristina Sessa (eds); Benjamin Harrison discusses David Brégaint’s Vox regis: Royal Communication in High Medieval Norway (2016) and Dallas Alexander Grubb reviews The Resources of the Past in Early Medieval Europe (2015), edited by Clemens Gantner, Rosamond McKitterick, and Sven Meeder.